HelmutZechmann/courseraGettingCleaningDataProject/CodeBook.md

 The source variables consist of the following parts:

-* the first letter defines the domain: t for time or f for frequency
+* The first letter defines the domain: t for time or f for frequency
-* the next part defines the source variable: BodyAcc (BodyAcceleration), GravityAcc (GravityAcceleration) or BodyGyro (BodyGyroscope)
+* The next part defines the source variable: BodyAcc (BodyAcceleration), GravityAcc (GravityAcceleration) or BodyGyro (BodyGyroscope)
-* the next (optional) part describes the method that was used to derive the variable: Mag (Magnitued), Jerk or JerkMag (JerkMagnitude)
+* The next (optional) part describes the method that was used to derive the variable: Mag (Magnitued), Jerk or JerkMag (JerkMagnitude)
-* the part after the dash describes the function that was used to compute the feature mean (Mean) or std (Standarddeviation)
+* The part after the dash describes the function that was used to compute the feature mean (Mean) or std (Standarddeviation)
 * In case of three axial measurements, the last part of the variable defines the axis (X, Y or Z)

 ### Variable Units

-* Columns 1 and 2 are identifieres without unit.
+* subjectid: identifier of an observed volunteer within an age bracket of 19-48 years
+    * Data type: Numeric
+    * Value range: 1 - 30
+* activityname: Label string of the observed activity a person was performing
+    * Data type: factor
+    * Labels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* Rows 3 - 68: Means of selected features per subjectid and activityname
-* The remaining columns have the same units as their input data.
+    * Data type: The feature means have the same units as their input data.
 Due to the normalization they do not have units attached see [Input Data Units](#input-data-units)
+    * Value range: [-1, 1]

 ### Additional notes